akshitanchan/akshitanchan/README.md

 <a href="https://akshit.org"><img align="right" src="assets/akshit-octocat.png" width=200></a>

-I'm Akshit Anchan, a second-year university student, studying towards my Bachelor of Technology in Computer Science Engineering.
+I'm Akshit Anchan, a third-year university student, studying towards my Bachelor of Technology in Computer Science Engineering.
 I'm from Dubai 🇦🇪 and Mumbai 🇮🇳!
 I use HTML, JS, CSS, Python, and SQL.
 I'm fairly decent in C, C++, and Java as well.
 I'm an advocate for many causes and consistently work in Tech For Good projects.

 ### What I'm Up To